 Frequently through the years, Staff has worked with various land trusts such as the Maryland Environmental Trust (MET), Save Historic Antietam Foundation (SHAF), the American Battlefield Trust and others to help facilitate the acquisition of easements on land in Washington County.
 The State also administers their own easement programs such as Program Open Space (POS) Stateside to preserve natural areas for public recreation and watershed and wildlife protection.
-There are over 7,000 acres of permanent easements preserved through these land trusts and state program.
+Several Federal scenic easements exist to protect viewsheds around the C&O Canal as well as Antietam National Battlefield.
+There are over 7,200 acres of permanent easements preserved through these land trusts and state program.